dcoales/Thortiq/docs/architecture/multi_pane_outline.md

   The shared editor manager ensures only one ProseMirror instance exists.
 When the active pane changes, the manager reattaches the editor to the new pane’s text container and switches nodes via `editor.setNode`.

 ## State & data flow
 1. **Persistent pane state** lives in the session store (Yjs doc).
-Each pane tracks `rootEdgeId`, `activeEdgeId`, focus history, collapse state, and search metadata.
+Each pane tracks `rootEdgeId`, `activeEdgeId`, focus history, collapse state, search metadata, and the preferred `widthRatio` so clients restore their pane layout after refresh.
 2. **Runtime pane state** lives alongside the outline store (`PaneRuntimeState`).
-It tracks UI-only data such as scroll offsets and preferred width ratios so that layouts persist between focus changes without polluting collaborative history.
+It caches UI-only data such as scroll offsets, preferred width ratios (initialised from the session snapshot), and virtualizer hints so layouts remain responsive without polluting collaborative history.
 3. **Actions** originate from UI modules:
    - Modifier clicks (Ctrl/Cmd or Shift on bullets/wikilinks) call `usePaneOpener`.
    - Close buttons call `usePaneCloser`.